Chega: Critical response

 Due to its anti-immigration, anti-Islam and populist stances, Chega has been the target of its critics who underline the party's extreme views on various subjects, some of which include the negative comments regarding immigration and minorities, namely the Romani, its opposition to certain aspects of the constitution, its criticism of the judicial leniency regarding serious crimes, and governmental over-expenditure with public services.

 The party has also been targeted by critics for reusing a slightly modified version of the motto of the Portuguese dictator António de Oliveira Salazar "Deus, Pátria, Família" (God, Fatherland, Family).
 The party has been criticized for having supporters of Salazar within their ranks.

 The Global Project against Hate and Extremism (GPAHE), an American NGO specialising in the study of extremist movements, warned in a 2023 report that Chega is an "anti-immigrant, anti-women, anti-LGBT, anti-Roma, anti-Muslim and conspiratorial party".
 The organisation also highlights the presence of numerous white supremacists, identitarians and neo-Nazis in the party's ranks.
 A subsequent investigatory article by GPAHE found evidence of "more extreme" members in the Chega Youth group, including "white supremacists, fans of former dictator Antonio Salazar, and fascist sympathizers" including the President of the Coimbra branch João Antunes, the leader of the Porto branch Francisco Araujo, and Vila Nova de Famalicão leader Joana Pinto Azevedo.

-In 2023, Heidi Beirich, co-founder of the Global Project Against Hate and Extremism (GPAHE), said "Chega is a deeply anti-immigrant, anti-Roma, anti-LGBTQ party" and that "Ventura has also talked about things like the great replacement conspiracy theory".

-In a TV debate in 2024, Luís Montenegro called Chega leader André Ventura "xenophobic, racist and demagogic".
+In a TV debate in 2024, Social Democratic Party (PSD) President Luís Montenegro called Chega leader André Ventura "xenophobic, racist and demagogic".